llogiq/llogiq.github.io/_posts/2015-10-05-safety-freedom.md

 So if you're now feeling like you're standing on a minefield and wonder how you got there, this is the reason (As an aside, this also fuels the hate some harbor against C and C++).
 I'm not telling this to sow hate.
 I've been there and done that personally, so I share at least some of the blame.
+Also let's not forget that those languages brought us a wealth of useful software, and their contribution, averaged out over about four decades, is very probably positive.

-This also could be related to the big differences in productivity between
+The New Jersey style also could be related to the big differences in productivity between programmers: Our measurements are by definition imprecise and as usual, taking risks awards big payoffs, if all goes according to plan.
-programmers: Our measurements are by definition imprecise and as usual, taking risks awards big payoffs, if all goes according to plan.
 Perhaps the 10× guys really are just romanticized cowboy coders after all (Then again, I *do* know people who can only code a tenth of what I do at a time – am I secretly a cowboy after all?).

 Meanwhile us normal (some would say mediocre) programmers slave away on our keyboards to write something that works in all cases, without too many crashes